carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   4. A company migrated a two-tier application from its on-premises data center to AWS Cloud.
 A Multi-AZ Amazon RDS for Oracle deployment is used for the data tier, along with 12 TB of General Purpose SSD Amazon EBS storage.
 With an average document size of 6 MB, the application processes, and stores documents as binary large objects (blobs) in the database.
 Over time, the database size has grown, which has reduced performance and increased storage costs.
 A highly available and resilient solution is needed to improve database performance.
 Which solution could meet these requirements MOST cost-effectively?
      - Set up an Amazon S3 bucket.
 The application should be updated to use S3 buckets to store documents.
 Store the object metadata in the existing database
   5. An application runs on Amazon EC2 Linux instances.
 The application generates log files which are written using standard API calls.
 A storage solution is required that can be used to store the files indefinitely and must allow concurrent access to all files.
 Which storage service meets these requirements and is the MOST cost-effective? ==> The application is writing the files using API calls which means it will be compatible with Amazon S3 which uses a REST API and it is the most cost-effective solution that EFS.
+  6. A company has multiple AWS accounts for several environments (Prod, Dev, Test etc.).
+A Solutions Architect would like to copy an Amazon EBS snapshot from DEV to PROD.
+The snapshot is from an EBS volume that **was encrypted** with a custom key
+    - When an EBS volume is encrypted with a custom key you must **share the custom key** with the PROD account.
+You also need to modify the permissions on the snapshot to share it with the PROD account.
+The PROD account must copy the snapshot before they can then create volumes from the snapshot
+    - Note that you cannot share encrypted volumes created using a default CMK key and you cannot change the CMK key that is used to encrypt a volume.

 #### Sharing S3 buckets Across Accounts